 - 24/7 live chat support

-VPN.ac is another great VPN for torrenting.
-It was created by a team of network security professionals with a focus on security and quality.
-Their server network is composed entirely of dedicated premium servers offering excellent bandwidth and maximum security.
-If you want a torrent VPN that will provide great performance for large downloads, VPN.ac is a solid choice.
+The final VPN for torrenting we will examine is VPN.ac, a security-focused provider based in Romania.
+VPN.ac was created by a team of network security professionals and they offer an excellent service that is secure and fast.
+Their server network is composed entirely of dedicated bare-metal servers that provide great performance.
 (Check out their real-time bandwidth stats by selecting VPN Nodes Status at the top of the site.)

-VPN.ac offers premium applications with advanced leak protection features, double-hop VPN configurations, numerous encryption options, as well as obfuscation.
+VPN.ac offers excellent applications with advanced leak protection features, double-hop VPN configurations, numerous encryption options, as well as obfuscation.
 They do not limit torrenting traffic in any way, while also providing designated servers that are optimized for P2P downloads.
-And when you consider all the privacy and security features in relation to the price, at only $4.80 per month, this is another great deal for a premium VPN service.

 - Highest security standards for VPN server network (dedicated premium servers, with self-hosted encrypted DNS)